Immigrants & Immigration

 - Victims of violence or crimes with a T or U visa or being a VAWA self-petitioner.

-If you are not in any of the above EAD categories, you may still qualify for an EAD if you fall within one of the less common categories.
+Even if a person does not fall into any of the above categories, they might still qualify for an EAD in one of the less common categories.
 The USCIS website has a complete list of the EAD eligibility categories.

-- A copy of your Form I-94, Arrival and Departure Record,
+- A copy of their Form I-94, Arrival and Departure Record,

-- A copy of your last EAD, if applicable,
+- A copy of their last EAD, if applicable,

-- A copy of a government-issued identity document, such as a passport , state ID, or driver’s license, if you were never issued an EAD, and
+- A copy of a government-issued identity document, such as a passport, state ID, or driver’s license, and

-You can file the EAD application online or by paper.
-To file the EAD online, you need to create a USCIS account.
+They must also submit additional documents depending on their EAD eligibility category.
+The application can be filed online or by paper.
+To file the EAD online, they need to create a USCIS account.

-If you are filing the EAD by paper, you can find the filing address on the USCIS website.
-The mailing address for your paperwork depends on your EAD eligibility category.
+For paper applications, filing addresses are listed on the USCIS website.
+The mailing address for their paperwork depends on their EAD eligibility category.

 What happens after the EAD filing?

-You should receive a notice from USCIS confirming that they have received your EAD application.
-Use the receipt number indicated on the receipt notice to check the status of your EAD online.
+The applicant should receive a notice from USCIS confirming that they have received their EAD application.
+Use the receipt number indicated on the receipt notice to check the status of their EAD online.

-After your EAD is approved, USCIS typically takes one to two weeks to create and mail you the EAD card.
-If you do not get your EAD card within 30 days of approval, you can visit e-Request - Self Service Tools (uscis.gov) to submit an inquiry.
+After their EAD is approved, USCIS typically takes one to two weeks to create and mail the EAD card.
+If an EAD card does not arrive within 30 days of approval, visit e-Request - Self Service Tools (uscis.gov) to submit an inquiry.

-What if my EAD card is lost, stolen, damaged, or has wrong information?
+What if an EAD card is lost, stolen, damaged, or has wrong information?

 To replace a lost, stolen, or damaged EAD card, you may file a new Form I-765 with USCIS.
-If your EAD card has wrong information, like the incorrect spelling of your name, you can also file Form I-765 with USCIS to request a new card with the correct information.
+If their EAD card has wrong information, like the incorrect spelling of their name, you can also file Form I-765 with USCIS to request a new card with the correct information.

 For the most up-to-date information about applying for work authorization, please check the USCIS Form I-765 website.